Above and Beyond

 The Mother of All was good and mad.
 She hatched a plan to avenge her man.
 Gaia convinced one of her sons, Cronus (only one head, two hands, two eyes?still bloody ugly), to castrate his father.
 She even made the iron sickle Cronus used to carry out the deed.

 Extremes in behaviour, granted, but ancient myths are jam-packed with extremes of everything.
 They?re our raw, uncut stories representing the roots of the many themes of the human condition (Love, Death, War, Misogyny etc).
 Just look at myths if you want to understand the deepest patterns of your psyche and what drives you.
 The characters personify and bring to life all the aspects of it.
 And in each story, we can pinpoint many archetypes of character.
 Amongst the possible archetypes in this myth:

 - The woman who has a man by the balls

 - The woman with balls

 All, metaphoric in a civilised society.
 Skip 1, 2, 3.
 Go to 4.

-With that sense of Gaia-empowerment, when you see yourself as a woman with balls—a woman of substance—there’s no need to vie for the upper hand.
+With that sense of Gaia-empowerment, when you see yourself as a woman of substance?let’s say, a woman with ‘lady-balls’?there?s no need to vie for the upper hand.